Who we are

 26.17 It should be borne in mind that where the veterinary surgeon is on call from home, then this may mean that the worker is not working unless they are actually called out on an emergency.
 This may very much turn on the terms of the contract, so that advice should be taken if it is intended to ensure that such a worker is only to be regarded as working when actually called out on an emergency.

 26.18 Thus, there is a real risk that, unless a WA has been entered into which excludes the rest periods and provides for alternative compensatory rest, if the practice is proposing to comply with its 24-hour emergency cover obligations by using its own staff, there could be a breach of the WTR unless the working time is allocated between the staff so as to comply with those requirements of rest periods set out above.
 For more information on Workforce Agreements, specific legal advice should be sought.
 The British Veterinary Association, through its Members’ Services Group, provides a sample Workforce Agreement template and guidance notes for employers and employees.
-Useful general employment information can also be found at www.direct.gov.uk.
+Useful general employment information can also be found on the GOV.UK website.